senrishi/Delta_Onsites_2/README.md

 # Delta_Onsites_2
+## TINY LOGICAL ERROR IN LINE 101 - As of 24/07/2025 9.30 am
+- -ge should be changed to -le in the if condition.
+This is the correct way to compare the number of unused containers vs half of total containers.
+## Features
 - dock_bg.sh is the script that gets called by the created service.
 - It runs every 100s.
 - 3 functions for